rackn/pxe-book/Index&Glossary/Glossary.rst

 P
 ~
-1.PXE - Preboot Execution Environment is a standard client-server interface which allows administrators to remotely configure and boot unloaded computers on their network.
+1. PXE - Preboot Execution Environment is a standard client-server interface which allows administrators to remotely configure and boot unloaded computers on their network.

 Q
 ~